sandeshkatakam/sandeshkatakam/README.md

 - Foundation Models for Reinforcement Learning
 - Machine Learning Systems(MLSys) and Systems for Machine Learning(SysML)

-  I am looking to collaborate on Machine Learning Research Projects in the above research domains mentioned and Cool Open Source Projects in the Machine learning Space
+**Open for collaborations** on Machine Learning Research Projects and Cool Open Source Project Ideas..

 **Fun Fact**: I am an avid enthusiast of Touch Typing on QWERTY (Consistently recording over 120+ WPM)